-Students complete a senior geography project (SGP) in the Year 11 course and must undertake 12 hours of fieldwork in both the Year 11 and Year 12 courses.
+Students complete a Geographical Investigation in Year 11.
+12 hours of fieldwork in both the Year 11 and Year 12 courses.

-HISTORY EXTENSION (YEAR 12 ONLY)
+HISTORY EXTENSION (Year 12 ONLY)

 HSIE

 Course Outline - one unit course

 The Year 12 History Extension provides students with the opportunity to gain greater knowledge and understanding of the way history is written.
 They do this by reviewing the kinds of history that have been written and the context in which history is constructed over time in order to reflect on some of the problems associated with the writing of history.
 Students explore these issues through readings selected from the works of various writers and historians from ancient times to the present day and a case study on an area of debate.